Elections in Spain: Congress of Deputies

-The Congress is composed of 350 members directly elected by universal adult suffrage for a four-year term of office.
+The Congress is made out of 350 members directly elected by universal adult suffrage for a four-year term of office.
 Each one of Spain's fifty provinces is a constituency entitled to an initial minimum of two seats; the cities of Ceuta and Melilla elect one member each.
-The remaining 248 seats are allocated among the fifty provinces in proportion to their populations.
+The remaining 348 seats are allocated among the fifty provinces in proportion to their populations.
 Parties, federations, coalitions and agrupaciones de electores (electors' groups) may present candidates or lists of candidates.
-The lists are closed, so electors may not choose individual candidates in or alter the order of such lists.
+The lists are closed, so electors may not choose individual candidates in, or alter the order of, such lists.
 Electors cast a ballot for a single list, or for a single candidate in Ceuta and Melilla.

 The seats in each constituency are apportioned according to the largest average method of proportional representation (PR), conceived by the Belgian mathematician Victor d'Hondt in 1899 (d'Hondt method).
 However, in order to participate in the allocation of seats, a list must receive at least three percent of all valid votes cast in the constituency, including blank ballots.
 The single-member seats in Ceuta and Melilla are filled by the plurality or first-past-the-post method, under which the candidate obtaining the largest number of votes in the constituency is elected.